geco-bern/lt_cn_review/README.md

 ## CN-model simulations and evaluation

-CN-model simulations are done using a the CN-model, available in a separate GitHub repository (`geco-bern/rsofun`, branch `cnmodel`).
-Run scripts `analysis/exp_co2_cnmodel.R` and `analysis/exp_nfert_cnmodel.R` to generate model outputs.
+CN-model simulations are done using a the CN-model, available in a separate GitHub repository (`stineb/rsofun`, branch `cnmodel`).
+Get this and build the rsofun R package to run rsofun for analyses in this repository.

+Run scripts `analysis/exp_co2_cnmodel.R` and `analysis/exp_nfert_cnmodel.R` (both in this repository) to generate model outputs.
+Adjust the file to which outputs are written by modifying the commit code.
+The commit code should correspond to the latest commit of the rsofun repository, used for running the cnmodel simulations here.
+Instead of commit code, may also use tags from the rsofun repository.

 Then, make a rough "ballpark comparison" of the outputs against data using `vignettes/cnmodel_benchmark_ballpark.Rmd`, and finally the model evaluation against MESI data using `vignettes/comparison_mesi_cnmodel.Rmd`.

 ## Additional analyses